Skip to content

 • Pay UK corporation tax at 25% (main rate) on those attributable profits

 The headline cost is the tax bill.
-The hidden cost is the administrative load, UK accounting books, transfer-pricing analysis between the UK PE and the rest of the group, and dealing with HMRC enquiries.
+The hidden cost is the administrative load: UK accounting books, transfer-pricing analysis between the UK PE and the rest of the group, and dealing with HMRC enquiries.

-The “fixed place of business” test
+The fixed place of business test

-A fixed place of business is a physical location at the parent’s disposal for a sustained period, through which the parent’s business is carried on.
-Renting an office in London for your UK sales team = textbook fixed PE.
-A home-office employee working there permanently = a more nuanced case but still often triggers.
+Renting a London office for your UK sales team is a textbook fixed PE.
+A home-office employee working there permanently is a more nuanced case but still often triggers.

-The OECD commentary and HMRC’s INTM manual interpret “fixed place” as requiring three elements:
+The OECD commentary and HMRC's INTM manual interpret fixed place as requiring three elements:

-1. A place of business, premises, facilities, machinery
+1. A place of business: premises, facilities, machinery

-2. That is fixed, in a geographical location, with a degree of permanence
+2. That is fixed: in a geographical location, with a degree of permanence

 3. Through which the business of the enterprise is wholly or partly carried on